 It is essential to know you are living by example to your child.
 Therefore whatever you do, remember your child is watching you.
 The best lesson you could ever teach your child is to love themselves as they are, and people will follow.
 In short, be a leader, not a follower.
 You can demonstrate this by being authentic around people, whether at an event or at home.
 It is always the best way to know who likes you and

 These days we are all consumed by the internet and social media.
-It makes it easier to meet people with the same interests and relate to your circumstances.
+It makes meeting people with the same interests and relating to your circumstances easier.
 No one out there is perfect.
-But if you can connect to another person via their personality, energy and atmosphere in your life, there is a good chance that friendship may last longer.
+But if you can connect to another person via their personality, energy and atmosphere, there is a good chance that friendship may last longer.

 I hope you have enjoyed that post.
 Making new friends is all about confidence.
 Confidence to meet new people and say hi, without fear of being judged.
 Like everything else in life, friendships also require time, commitment, and hard work to make them work.

 Check out a post like Single Parenting Facts